Phala-Network/dstack/kms/README.md

       - Maintains the allowed compose hashes for each app

 ### Deployment
-The first two components are deployed as an Tapp on dstack in Local-Key-Provider mode.
+The first two components are deployed as an dstack app on dstack in Local-Key-Provider mode.
-The docker compose file would look like [this](tapp/docker-compose.yaml).
+The docker compose file would look like [this](dstack-app/docker-compose.yaml).

 The solidity contracts are deployed on an ethereum compatible chain.